h21k/findingRCTs/README.md

 # findingRCTs
-Repository for the article: "Finding randomized trials in health research databases: evaluation of transformer models"
+Repository for the article: "Finding randomized trials in health research databases: evaluation of transformer models" submitted to X and available at Y

 ## Authors